 Read more about descriptive essays in the following writing guide.

 Expository essays: You will write using statistics and facts

 Expository essays are one of the most popular types of essays.
-In this essay you won’t write in the first person, nor will you use your emotions.
+In this essay, you won’t write in the first person or use your emotions.
 It is all about the facts and evidence about a particular topic.
 Some examples of these essays may include how to, cause and effect, contrast essays, etc.

 Keep in mind that you need to use robust evidence every single time, and as a writer, you must provide accurate information.
 Your essay must look and be strong in the eyes of readers, and you must answer the main point of the essay correctly.
 It is harder than it seems.

 Always use the most persuasive facts first and then gradually move to your weakest.
 If you use them the other way around, a reader may lose his attention while reading weak points, which will mean he won’t read the entire essay.

 Read more about expository essays in the following writing guide.

 Persuasive essays: You must convince your readers